‘Give me liberty or give me death’ turns 250. Here’s what it meant in 1775 - WTOP News

 “It’s a very malleable phrase,” said Patrick Henry Jolly, a fifth great grandson of Henry.
 “It’s something that can be applied to many different circumstances.
 But I think it’s important that people understand the original context.”

-Jolly is set to reenact Henry’s speech Sunday in the same church where his ancestor delivered it.
-The presentation, which will be streamed online, is part of Virginia’s commemoration of the 250th anniversary of the nation’s birth.
+Jolly reenacted Henry’s speech Sunday in the same church where his ancestor delivered it.
+His presentation and others were part of Virginia’s commemoration of the 250th anniversary of the nation’s birth.

 Here’s more information on Henry and his speech: